MerginMaps/docs/src/tutorials/capturing-first-data/index.md

 In this tutorial you will learn how to:

-* Create a new project for viewing your location on background maps
+* See your location shown on background maps on your mobile device
 * Capture field data with their locations, photos and notes
 * Query and edit field data

-## Creating a project in Mergin Maps Mobile (Input)
+## Creating a project in <MobileAppName/>

 Data are stored within projects.
 We'll now create a new project to save our data into.